ruipin/fvtt-lib-wrapper/shim/SHIM.md

 3. This shim does not support dynamic dispatch.
 The next method in the wrapper chain is calculated at the time of each `register` call, and never changed/reordered later.
 This has many implications:

     1. The wrapper type metadata (`WRAPPER`, `MIXED`, `OVERRIDE`) is completely ignored.
+Unlike the full library, nothing guarantees `MIXED` wrappers come after all `WRAPPER` wrappers, nor that `OVERRIDE` wrappers come after all `MIXED` wrappers.
 The wrapper call order will match the order in which they are registered.
-For instance, if a module registers an `OVERRIDE` after another, the previous one will never be called.
-Unlike the full library, nothing guarantees `MIXED` wrappers come after all `WRAPPER` wrappers, nor that `OVERRIDE` wrappers come after all `MIXED` wrappers.
+For instance, if a module registers an `OVERRIDE`, previously registered wrappers (`OVERRIDE` or not) will never be called.

-    2. Inheritance chains are static and calculate at `register` time.
+    2. Inheritance chains are static and calculated at `register` time.
 For instance, if there is `class B extends A` and a module overrides `B.prototype.foo` before another overrides `A.prototype.foo`, calling `B.prototype.foo` will skip the `A.prototype.foo` wrapper.

     3. There is no distinction between a libWrapper (Shim) wrapper and a non-libWrapper wrapper.
 While normally non-libWrapper wrappers will always come after all libWrapper wrappers, when using the shim this is not the case.